pytorch/torchchat/README.md

 A repo for building and using llama on servers, desktops and mobile

 The llama-fast repo enables model inference of llama models (and other LLMs) on servers, desktop and mobile devices.
-For a list of devices, see below, under *DEVICES*
+For a list of devices, see below, under *SUPPORTED SYSTEMS*

 A goal of this repo, and the design of the PT2 components was to offer seamless integration and consistent workflows.
 Both mobile and server/desktop paths start with torch.export() receiving the same model description.
-Similarly, integration into runners for Python (for initial testing) and Python-free environments (for deployment, in runner-posix and runner-mobile, respectively) offer very consistent experiences across backends and offer developers consistent interfaces and user experience whether they target server, desktop or mobile & edge use cases, and/or all of them.
+Similarly, integration into runners for Python (for initial testing) and Python-free environments (for deployment, in runner-aoti and runner-et, respectively) offer a consistent experience across backends and offer developers consistent interfaces and user experience whether they target server, desktop or mobile & edge use cases, and/or all of them.